Author Topic: Sims 3 - How To: Saving folders/files to use on a different computer (Read 21934 times)

 Folders: -

-- DC Backup - for this file = ccmerged.package
+- DC Backup - for this file = ccmerged.package.

 - DCCache - Contains all installed Custom Content/Exchange/Store items that you installed through the Launcher.

-- Downloads - Items to be installed
+- Downloads - .Sims3Pack files to be installed.

 - Installed Worlds - Custom or Store Towns you have installed.